 You are here

-Home > Club Rugby > Pioneers of Rugby in Wellington 072: Tom Morrison, Barney Wishnowsky and Arthur Bowman
+Home > Club Rugby > Pioneers of Rugby in Wellington 072: Barney Wishnowsky and Arthur Bowman

-Pioneers of Rugby in Wellington 072: Tom Morrison, Barney Wishnowsky and Arthur Bowman
+Pioneers of Rugby in Wellington 072: Barney Wishnowsky and Arthur Bowman

-The All Blacks team to Australia in 1938, featuring Tom Morrison (highlighted in red) and Arthur Bowman (blue), representing South Canterbury and Hawke’s Bay respectively.
+The All Blacks team to Australia in 1938, featuring Arthur Bowman (highlighted in blue), representing South Canterbury and Hawke’s Bay respectively.
 Circumstances brought the pair to Wellington during the war and they would be leading club and Wellington players in the 1945 season.
 Morrison stayed in Wellington and became a prominent selector and administrator.

-An overview of three armed services players from outside Wellington who were leading players in the province in the last year of the war in 1945.
+An overview of a pair of armed services players from outside Wellington who were leading players in the province in the last year of the war in 1945.

 Between 1941 and 1945 Wellington’s club rugby competitions were curtailed, and provincial rugby took a backseat with hundreds of players serving at home and abroad.